Step 1: Campus Visit

 Step 6: Acceptance Letter

-Within two weeks of the telephone call offering enrollment, an Acceptance Letter will be mailed to you to confirm enrollment.
+Within two weeks of the telephone call offering enrollment, an Acceptance Letter will be mailed to confirm enrollment.
 Information concerning the New Student Orientation will also be included with the letter.
 Students accepted after the New Student Orientation will receive a new student packet containing further information and forms that will need to be completed before the student begins school at DCHS.

 Delmarva Christian High School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-FCS does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, financial aid program, athletics and other school-administered programs.
+DCS does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, financial aid program, athletics and other school-administered programs.